Edward G. Holley

-Edward G. Holley (November 26, 1927 – February 18, 2010) was an American librarian and educator.
+Education and Career

 Holley graduated from David Lipscomb College in Nashville, Tennessee in 1949 with a bachelor's degree in English.
 In 1951 he graduated from George Peabody College for Teachers in Nashville, Tennessee with a master's in library science.

-Holley went on to receive his Ph.D. in library science at the University of Illinois at Urbana-Champaign in 1961.
+After serving in the U.S.Navy during the Korean War, Holley went on to receive his Ph.D. in library science at the University of Illinois at Urbana-Champaign in 1961.
+He wrote Charles Evans: American Bibliographer.

 Holley began his professional career at the University of Houston and worked there for nine years.
 In 1972 he moved to Chapel Hill, North Carolina, where he accepted the position of dean and professor in the School of Information and Library Science.
+He held the William Rand Kenan Jr. Professorship.
 He remained dean until 1985, and was a professor from 1989 to 1995, when he retired.

+American Library Association

+Holley was president of the American Library Association (ALA) from 1974-1975.
+He played a significant role in the celebration of the American Library Association’s (ALA) 100th anniversary in 1976.
+He wrote the essay, "ALA at 100," which was published in the ALA Yearbook (centennial edition, 1976) and later reprinted as a standalone 32-page booklet by the ALA.

-Additionally, he was president of the American Library Association (ALA) from 1974–75.
-He was honored with the Association's Melvil Dewey Medal in 1983 and the Lippincott Award in 1987.
+He was honored with the Association's Melvil Dewey Medal in 1983 and the Joseph W. Lippincott Award in 1987.

+He was named the Academic Research Librarian of the Year in 1988 by the Association of College and Research Libraries and honored with the Beta Phi Mu Award in 1992.

+He wrote Raking the Historic Coals: The A.L.A.
+Scrapbook of 1876.

+Holley was an expert witness in defense of the ALA-accredited degree in the legal case,"Merwine v.
+Board of Trustees for State Institutions of Higher Learning" (US Court of Appeals for the Fifth Circuit, March 8, 1985).

+Legacy

+In 1994 the volume For the Good of the Order: Essays in Honor of Edward G. Holley was published in recognition of his career.